osiell/oerplib/doc/source/tutorials.rst

     >>> oerp.unlink('res.partner', [partner_id])
     True

-There is another way to access all methods of an OSV class, with the :func:`get <oerplib.OERP.get>` method, which provide an API almost syntactically identical to the `OpenERP` server side API (see :class:`oerplib.service.osv.osv.OSV`)::
+There is another way to perform all methods of an OSV class, with the :func:`get <oerplib.OERP.get>` method, which provide an API almost syntactically identical to the `OpenERP` server side API (see :class:`oerplib.service.osv.osv.OSV`)::